krisanu801/VideoGPT/README.md

-Just for purely experimental reasons , a incident happened .few days ago i had some skin itches . and i told my brother to click a video of it . and when i uploaded the video to the model it gave me    **medical.txt and the video is on vid.mp4. just check it out. also it's my first time uploading a project so kindly forgive me for my mistakes.
+Just for purely experimental reasons , a incident happened .few days ago i had some skin itches . and i told my brother to click a video of it . and when i uploaded the video to the model it gave me    **medical named png file and the video is on IMG_8091.MOV. just check it out. also it's my first time uploading a project so kindly forgive me for my mistakes.